ttummuru/ttummuru.github.io/_pages/about.md

 Education
 ======
-* Post-doctoral fellow, University of Zurich
-  * Mentor: Titus Neupert
-* Ph.D. in Physics, University of British Columbia, Feb 2023
+* Ph.D. in Physics, University of British Columbia, 2023
   * Advisor: Marcel Franz
+  * Visiting researcher in the group of Titus Neupert, University of Zurich (2022)
 * M.Sc. in Physics, University of British Columbia, 2019
   * Advisor: Ian Affleck
 * B.Sc. in Physics, Shiv Nadar University, 2017

 <!---

-  * Visiting researcher in the group of Titus Neupert, University of Zurich (2022)
+* Post-doctoral fellow, University of Zurich
+  * Mentor: Titus Neupert

 Skills
 ======